matw-ngo/lhreports/README.md

    - The application generates Lighthouse reports for each URL in JSON and/or HTML format, based on the specified options.
    - Reports are saved in the `reports` directory.

+3. **Generate Markdown Summary**:

+   - The application generates a markdown table summarizing the results.
+   - The markdown table is saved to the specified file.
 ### Contribution

 Feel free to submit issues and pull requests to contribute to the project.